The Best Day Trips From Johannesburg

 This is actually where the largest diamond was ever found!
 It’s an overall pleasant place to visit, with lots of restaurants and sights.
 One nice thing to do is a guided tour of the former diamond mine.

-If you don’t have your own car, you can get to Cullinan on guided tours from Jo’burg.
-For more information, click here.
+If you don’t have your own car, you can get to Cullinan on guided day trips from Johannesburg.
+Everything is organized for you for a hassle free day.

 Further Readings